kareenamatwani/Language-Learning-Game/README.md

 🌟**Language Learning Quiz**

 This is a Language Learning Quiz application that allows users to practice their language skills by answering questions in different languages.
-The application currently supports English and Mandarin, but you can easily extend it to include more languages.
+The application currently supports English and Mandarin, but one can easily extend it to include more languages.

 🛠️**Details**